Section 2401. Removal of Existing Structures

 2. Concrete superstructures which are to be completely removed may be removed by any means consistent with regulations regarding safety and protection of adjacent property.
 Complete all operations which might endanger new work before constructing the new structure.

-1. Remove substructures of existing structures to 1 foot (0.3 m) below natural stream bottom, unless otherwise provided or ordered.
-Remove those parts outside the stream to 1 foot (0.3 m) below natural ground surface.
-Where these portions of existing structures lie wholly or in part within limits for a new structure, remove as necessary to accommodate construction of the proposed structure.
+1. Remove substructures of existing structures within the stream to 1 foot below natural stream bottom.
+Remove those parts outside the stream to 1 foot below natural ground surface or as noted if grading limits modify the natural ground surface.
+Within grading limits of the project, substructure removal shall be 1 foot minimum below the grading surface.
+Within the limits of revetment placement, substructure removal shall be 1 foot minimum below the bottom of the revetment.
+Where these portions of existing structures lie wholly or in part within limits for a new structure, remove as necessary to accommodate construction of the proposed structure

 2. Prior to placing new work, complete blasting or other operations which are necessary for removal of an existing structure or obstruction and which may damage new construction.